 The most common presenting symptom for these patients was dysuria rather than hematuria.
 All de novo group patients had dysuria as the sole presenting symptom and were treated empirically for urinary tract infection with antibiotics before being referred to urology.
-For the progressive group, 8 patients had significant dysuria, with 4 of them reporting intermittent episodes of gross hematuria as well.
-Figures 1- 3 represent selected pelvic CT images of the bladder cancer patients preoperatively.
+For the progressive group, eight patients had significant dysuria, with four of them reporting intermittent episodes of gross hematuria as well.
+Figures 1-3 represent selected pelvic computed tomography (CT) images of the bladder cancer patients preoperatively.

 NAC was only given to a single patient in the de novo group, as other patients had significant local pain and RC was advocated as a primary treatment, omitting NAC, mainly for local symptoms control.
-All patients had adjuvant chemotherapy (Cisplatin and Gemcitabine).
-The median time from cystectomy to adjuvant chemotherapy was 8 weeks (2-18 weeks).
+All patients had adjuvant chemotherapy (cisplatin and gemcitabine).
+The median time from cystectomy to adjuvant chemotherapy was eight weeks (2-18).